ig3/test/README.md

 desc: a description of the test condition

+### throws(cb[, expected[, desc]])

+Assertion passes if the function cf, called with no arguments, throws an exception and expected is not provided or expected matches the thrown exception.

+cb: a callback function that will be called with no arguments.

+expected: a string, regular expression or object to be matched against the thrown exception.

+descr: a description of the test condition.

 ### after(cb) / teardown(cb)

 Register a hook function to be run after the test completes.